Limestone College – Gaffney, South Carolina

 South Carolina | SC Picture Project | Cherokee County Photos | Limestone College

-The picture above is of the Lighting of the Luminaries.
-It has become a Christmas holiday tradition practiced at Limestone College each year since 1984.
+The picture at the top of this page shows the Lighting of the Luminaries in front of Cooper Hall, built in 1835.
+This Christmas tradition has been practiced at Limestone College each year since 1984.
 When this picture was taken on December 4, 2010, a drizzle of rain didn’t dampen the spirits of students and citizen volunteers who lit some 10,000 candles placed in sand inside white paper bags.
-The luminaries, which have become a popular drive-by event, shined brightly around the college campus, along College Drive and on several other Gaffney streets all the way to the doorways of Gaffney City Hall.
+The luminaries, which have become a popular drive-by event, shine brightly around the college campus, along College Drive, and on several other Gaffney streets all the way to the door of Gaffney City Hall.

 Completed in 1904, Winnie Davis Hall is named after the daughter of Confederate president Jefferson Davis.
 Its original purpose was to promote the study of Southern history and literature.